 We produce yarn because we are passionate about it.
-We believe in the pleasure of knitting with good-quality, carefully designed, subtly painted yarns and in the joy of wearing whatever is made out of them.
+We believe in the pleasure of knitting with good-quality, carefully designed, subtly dyed yarns and in the joy of wearing whatever is made out of them.

-malabrigo started small, when two brothers-in-law started dyeing wool in a kitchen back in 2005.
-After achieving some good results, they started selling a few skeins to the US and before they knew they had quickly grown to other countries in Europe and the rest of the world.
+malabrigo started small, when two brothers-in-law started dyeing wool in a kitchen pot back in 2005.
+After achieving good results, they started selling a few skeins to the US and before they knew they had quickly grown to other countries in Europe and the rest of the world.
 To keep up with this growth, they needed to relocate to larger facilities and hire more employees.

-This resulted in malabrigo’s mill which is located at Parque Tecnológico Industrial del Cerro, a Technology and Industry Park in Montevideo, Uruguay, where yarns are dyed and packed in large rooms with natural light.
+This resulted in malabrigo’s mill which is located at Parque Tecnológico Industrial del Cerro, a Technology and Industry Park in Montevideo, Uruguay, where yarns are dyed and packed in large rooms with lots of natural light.

 In 2010 the factory added a flat-plate thermal heating system to decrease the environmental footprint.
 Using the power of the sun, the water tanks are heated for the various processes to make your favorite yarns.
 The company employs environmentally safe practices using as little water and as few chemicals as possible.